PlasticRanger

 PVDF is non-flammable and wouldn’t drip.
 It is self-extinguishing and has decent resistance to UV light.

-Thanks to high crystallinity and high surface tension properties, PVDF polymers have meager imbuing values than other fluoroplastics.
-Same imbuing effects can be seen with gases and liquids as well.
-Having said that, the imbuing capability is completely dependent on the crystalline modification of parts.
+The same imbuing effects can be seen with gases and liquids as well.
+Having said that, the imbuing capability depends entirely on the crystalline modification of parts.

-All the fluoropolymers (including PVDF) contain varying chemical inoperativeness to a wide array of chemicals.
 The polymer is blended with organic solvents like animes and esters at high temperatures, making them capable enough to be applied as corrosion resistance glazing of chemical processing equipment.

 PVDF partially exhibits excellent resistance to organic acids, aliphatic and aromatic hydrocarbons, alcohols, and halogenated solvents.
 However, it can also be readily attacked by strong bases and ketones.